NotNotWrongUsually/PSApi/README.md

 Please note that parameters will always be strings when they arrive at your function.
 In most cases PowerShell's type coercion will make sure things are fine.
 Ambiguity can occur in certain cases, usually involving constructors for .NET objects (consider supplying the parameters "100", "100" to a class that has overloads for both `<string>`, `<int>` and `<string>`, `<string>`.
 If you run into bugs with this make sure you type your parameters correctly in your function and you should be fine.

 ## Running without Administrator/Root
 On Windows Administrator rights are needed to create an http listener.
-On Linux superuser rights are nedded to listen to anything below port 1023.
+On Linux superuser rights are nedded to listen to anything below port 1024.

 It is possible on Windows to reserve a URL for non-administrator use.
 This is the recommended way to publish a command on a more permanent basis.
 The module includes support for this via the `-AddUrlAcl` switch.
 From an elevated shell use `Publish-Command` as you normally would, but include the switch.
-Instead of publishing the command a URL reservation will be created.
-After this you can run the command (without the switch) from a non-elevated shell.
+Instead of publishing the command, a URL reservation will be created.
+After this you can run Publish-Command with the same parameters (except the switch) from a non-elevated shell.

 The module tries to keep track of which URL reservations it has made.
 The two commands Get-PSApiUrlAclReservation and Remove-PSApiUrlAclReservation are intended to help you manage these if you wish to clean up at a later point.